towersvault/shinpokered/README.md

 - Green, Red-JP, and Blue-JP now have their correct copyright graphics
 - Green, Red-JP, and Blue-JP now have the "PRESENTS" graphic under "Game Freak"
 - Green and Red-JP play the original shooting star sound effect
+---
 - Gamma shader defaults ON if the destination code in the rom header is set to 00 (JP)
 - Pressing SELECT at the copyright info now switches the shader from its default state
 - The default state of the gamma shader can be changed with any gameboy rom header editor
 - Alternately, remove the 'j' in 'cjsv' in the Makefile to compile with a JP destination code
+---
+- SET mode gives an additional 1.5x EXP boost in trainer battles
+- Added a NPC to the Celadon Diner to toggle a Catch-Up EXP Boost feature
+---
 - Engine Improvement: the 1.5x EXP boost function now has overflow protection
 - Engine Improvement: EXP Gained can now print up to five digits instead of four
 - Engine Improvement: Pokemon can now learn more than 1 move per level
 - Engine Improvement: the "<LF>" character mapping can be used as a line-feed
 - Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST
+- New Game Plus no longer makes a new Trainer ID, so old boxed pokemon will obey on a new playthrough
+- Shiny symbol is now displayed
 - The extra bag space introduced previously is now detected by most of the game's systems
 - Gave a couple tm moves to the cerulean rival's abra
 - Initiating the Pokemon Tower rival battle will deactivate the following skippable rival battles
   - The Cerulean encounter
   - The SS Anne encounter
 - Attacks reduced to zero damage now say the target is unaffected instead of missing
+- Gym leader names have been restored on the trainer card

 #Changes not yet in the release branch: